Disposal and re-use guide

 - Book a free Council e-waste collection from your home.

-- Drop off at one of our problem waste events
+- Drop off at one of our Recycle It Saturday events

 - Officeworks will take up to five items at a time of computer/computer related accessories (stores at Bondi Junction & Alexandria).